 However, the head of the American Health Care Association, Mark Parkinson, believes a national reporting system for nursing homes could protect privacy, help prioritize potential hot spots, and determine where there is a need for testing and personal protective equipment—the lack of which has likely resulted in deaths that could have been prevented.

-For the latest COVID-19 updates and how this pandemic could impact a personal injury claim, contact Thomas Law Offices today.
+For the latest COVID-19 updates and how this pandemic could impact legal action against a negligent nursing home, contact Thomas Law Offices today.
 We’ll explain your legal rights and options based on your situation and help you decide how best to proceed to protect your future.